-Anticipating your egg retrieval (ER) can make your anxiety soar.
-You’re giving yourself (and partner) the better odds for pregnancy by going through this process, but there are so many ‘what ifs’ and worries that can consume your thoughts.
+Anticipating your egg retrieval (ER) can come with some nerves with the unknown of what it might be like to experience.
+I’ve been there with many ‘what ifs’ and not the good kind.
 Will it be painful?
 Will it go smoothly?
 Will I recover quickly?

-Remember this: millions of people around the world have done this or will soon, just like you.
-I’m one of them.
-You’re part of this collective, even though nobody wishes to be a member.
+Tens of millions of people around the world have done an egg retrieval or more, or will soon.
+I’m just one of them.
+You’re part of this collective, even though nobody wishes to be a member necessarily.
 Taking from what I’ve learned, the best thing you can do is prepare, prepare and prepare and then let go and trust the process.
 Whether it’s your first time or not, putting your efforts into preparation will give you back a sense of control, make the day of ER go more smoothly, and set you up to feel more relaxed.
 Letting go will give you that next level de-stress.

 Every clinic is different but there are some things to do to prep for this mental game no matter where you’re for the egg collection.
 Here are the tips to help put your mind at ease.
 Drum roll please…..